josephinekchen/cryptoasset-security-playbook/README.md

 #### Hardening Computers

-For specific platforms, refer to the following resources:
+Depending on your platform, refer to the following resources:

 - **macOS (OS X):** A comprehensive guide for hardening macOS devices is available [here](https://github.com/drduh/macOS-Security-and-Privacy-Guide).

 #### Hardening Mobile Devices

-TODO
+Depending on your platform, refer to the following resources:

+- **iOS:** Simple checklists suitable for individuals and small organizations can be found [here](https://security.utexas.edu/handheld-hardening-checklists/ios) and [here](https://ecn.io/ios-hardening-guide-df60535c6c5).
+A more comprehensive guide can be found [here](https://www.asd.gov.au/publications/protect/ios-hardening-guide.htm) [pdf].